jc1518/image-reader/README.md

 - Default bedrock region is `us-west-2`, change the value of `bedrock_region` accordinly if you use other regions.

-- Request access to `Claude 3 model` in Bedrock if you have not done that.
+- Request access to `Claude 3 model` and `Titan model` in Bedrock if you have not done that.

 ## Usage